ryanmio/LittleFallsVA/.research/.original-research/1699-claim/data/S/land-grants/geolocation/paper/main.md

 * Could large language models trained mostly on contemporary text understand seventeenth-century toponyms and bearing conventions?
 * Would providing API-based tools (e.g., Google Places search) materially improve accuracy relative to a pure text approach?
-* How did model predictions compare to professional GIS workflows [@Bashorun2025_gis], deterministic pipelines such as the GeoTxt Stanford NER geoparser [@karimzadeh2019geotxt], neural geoparsers like Mordecai-3 [@halterman2023mordecai], and other heuristic benchmarks in both error and cost?
+* How did model predictions compare to single-analyst GIS workflow [@Bashorun2025_gis], deterministic pipelines such as the GeoTxt Stanford NER geoparser [@karimzadeh2019geotxt], neural geoparsers like Mordecai-3 [@halterman2023mordecai], and other heuristic benchmarks in both error and cost?

 Addressing these questions required a rigorously annotated test bench that blended historical sources, modern GIS ground truth, and controlled prompt engineering.
 The methodological design seeks to embody principles of rigorous and responsible GeoAI research, as outlined by Li et al. [@Li2024_geoai] and detailed further in §2.4.